 Augmented reality, on the other hand, is where the glasses are see-through and you can still see the world around you, but an image is displayed in front of your eyes.

-AR also hit the headlines in recent years, first thanks to Google Glass (which displays 2D images) and more recently with an upcoming headset developed by Microsoft called Hololens that embeds 3D images in the world around you.
+AR hit the headlines in recent years, first thanks to Google Glass (which displays 2D images) and more recently with a headset developed by Microsoft called HoloLens that embeds 3D images in the world around you.

 Apple is known to be a trailblazer, but it's still part of the Silicon Valley tech industry (albeit a more secretive one).
-If Google and Microsoft are all working on AR solutions, you can bet your bottom dollar that Apple also has a prototype in its labs.
+If Google and Microsoft are all working on AR products, you can bet your bottom dollar that Apple also has an AR headset prototype in its labs.

-Microsoft's VR glasses - the HoloLens - are already available for developers (at the astronomical price of $5,000), but they probably won't get a public release for the foreseeable future.
-As for Google Glass, development has been halted.
-Assuming that Apple is working on an AR headset - we'll look at the evidence that Apple is working on an AR headset below - when is such a device likely to launch?
+Assuming that Apple is working on an AR headset or AR glasses (we look at the evidence that Apple is working on an AR headset below) when is such a device likely to launch?
+Could we even hear an announcement at WWDC 2018?

-DigiTimes has claimed that Apple is working on microLED screens in small and large sizes, and that the small ones will be used in AR glasses as well as future Apple Watch updates.
-Analyst Luke Lin says the small panels may enter mass production in late 2018 or 2019.
+DigiTimes on 3 April 2018 claimed that Apple is working on microLED screens in small and large sizes, and that the small ones will be used in AR glasses as well as future Apple Watch updates.
+Analyst Luke Lin says that those small panels may enter mass production in late 2018 or 2019.
 That could indicate a 2019 launch date.